 Have you ever tried to manage a growing WordPress website and its spiraling Media Library?
 It’s certainly not impossible, but it’s hardly easy either.
-Enter WP Media Folder by JoomUnited.
+Enter the WP Media Folder by JoomUnited.
 WP Media Folder is primarily a WordPress plugin that transforms your Media Library into a file manager.
 That is just the first of its many features.

 In this review, we take a look at what WP Media Folder can contribute to your WordPress website.
 There’s the obvious feature: organizing your WordPress Media Library into folders, but the addon also lets you control access rights, share files from the Gutenberg editor, and maintain two-way synchronization with cloud services, like Google Drive, Dropbox, OneDrive and even Amazon Web Services.

 WP Media Folder’s main task is—you guessed it—organizing your media library into folders.
 That might seem obvious, but WP Media Folder has refined the recipe.
 As soon as you install WP Media Folder you can organize your library—both images and other types of files—into folders and sub-folders.

 WP Media Folder transforms your WordPress Media Library into a file manager like the one you use on your desktop.
 You can navigate folders to browse files, and even move folders or media files by using drag-and-drop.

 Of course, WP Media Folder includes all the basics you’ve come to expect of file managers, such as copying, pasting, and renaming files.
 It’s also very easy to duplicate your WordPress media.
 To save yourself the headache of replacing important files by overwriting them, WP Media Folder also makes it very easy to replace a file by clicking a dedicated button.